W4118/W4118.github.io/guides/git.md

 # Getting started with Git

-Git is a version control system that Linux hackers use.
-If you don't know git, you probably want to start by reading the [**Pro Git Book**](https://git-scm.com/book/en/v2).
+Git is a version control system.
+If you don't know git, you probably want to start by reading the [Pro Git Book](https://git-scm.com/book/en/v2).

-Remember to config your git settings on your developing machine, either physical or virtual, properly.
-Create (or edit) the file ~/.gitconfig with the following content
+It might be helpful to configure the Git settings on the machine you're using for development (in this case, your VM).
+Create or edit the file `~/.gitconfig` and add the following content:

 ```
 [user]